adiserio/RepData_PeerAssessment1/PA1_template.md

 ## 6 37.3826 2012-10-01       25
 ```

-Using the new dataset with the NA values replaced, we compute the average number of steps taken per day
+Using the new dataset with the NA values replaced, the average number of steps taken per day
+is computed.

 ```r